 Likewise, it is expected that through steady development of talents, the candidate has attained a level of excellence in classroom teaching, advising of undergraduates, and mentoring of graduate students and postdoctoral fellows (if relevant).
 The candidate should also have built a record of active and productive service to Weinberg College and the University.
 Such accomplishments - not time served or minimal satisfaction of some quantitative norm - are the measure of readiness for promotion to full professor.
 Each case must be considered on its own merits.
-The fact that professor B has reached the same milestone as professor A did when they were recently promoted is not sufficient grounds for promotion.
+The fact that professor B has reached the same milestone as professor A when they were recently promoted is not sufficient grounds for promotion.

 The candidate's major work completed since tenure is the heart of the review of research or other professional achievement.
 Faculty members best present themselves for promotion after that work is published, unless the results of the post-tenure work have been widely disseminated and well-received before actual publication.
-Departments and candidates should note that it has become increasingly difficult to persuade referees to read unpublished manuscripts on short notice.
-Likewise, the Committee on Promotion raises questions about candidates whose new work has not yet had time to enter into debates in the field.
+The Committee on Promotion raises questions about candidates whose new work has not yet had time to enter into debates in the field.
 The Committee is skeptical of departmental promises that unpublished work is bound to be influential.
 It is rare that a candidate's work published at the time of tenure is of sufficient accomplishment and influence to establish them as one of the true leaders of the field.
 In addition, a candidate who submits an unpublished manuscript as the centerpiece of their promotion case should bear in mind that the top scholars in the field who read this draft version may not later read the final version.
 Therefore, one should think carefully about the timing of one's candidacy for promotion if the major work is still in manuscript.